avast/gradle-docker-compose-plugin/README.md

     dockerCompose.exposeAsSystemProperties(test)
     // get information about container of service `web` (declared in docker-compose.yml) def webInfo = dockerCompose.servicesInfos.web.firstInstance
-    // in case scale option is used, serviceInstanceInfos will contain information about all running containers of service.
-Particular container can be retreived either by iterating the values of serviceInstanceInfos map, getting particular service by key like 'web_1' or using getInstanceByName() method def webInfo = dockerCompose.servicesInfos.web.getInstanceByName('web_1')
+    // in case scale option is used, dockerCompose.servicesInfos.containerInfo will contain information about all running containers of service.
+Particular container can be retreived either by iterating the values of containerInfos map (key is service instance name, for example 'web_1') def webInfo = dockerCompose.servicesInfos.web.'web_1'
     // pass host and exposed TCP port 80 as custom-named Java System properties systemProperty 'myweb.host', webInfo.host
     systemProperty 'myweb.port', webInfo.ports[80]